ZanderUF/MSR_1D/README.md

 ## Utilities
 The utilities folder has utilized for automatting steady state calculations to tabuluate various parameters.
-Plotting of solution vectors is made possible with a series of pyhton scripts
+Plotting of solution vectors is made possible with a series of python scripts